section-engineering-education/engineering-education/content/articles/an-introduction-to-defi/index.md

 The users are the entities that operate with the application and services built on layers of the DeFi stack.
 The users require the application layer to interact with the protocol layer.

 #### The Protocol
-The protocol is the smart contract where the code is written on and executed to create the underlying financial services required by the users.
+The protocol is the smart contract where the code is written and executed to create the underlying financial services required by the users.

 #### The Keeper
 The keeper is an intermediary between the users and the protocol.
 The role of the Keeper is to send trigger events from the user layer to the blockchain.

 #### Oracle
-DeFi applications in the blockchain may need information from the outside world, and this is executed with the Oracle database management system to store data from outside the blockchain network and supply the data into the blockchain network.
+DeFi applications in the blockchain may need information from the outside world.
+This process is executed with the Oracle database management system to store data from outside the blockchain network and supply the data into the blockchain network.

 #### Bridge
 A blockchain is a distributed database with Atomic settlement.
 As a result, the blockchain may need to interact with another blockchain that may have another type of financial asset.
 To ensure the successful interaction between the two blockchains, a bridge enables the transfer of such information.

 ### The Layers in The DeFi Stack
-There are five layers in the DeFi Stack, and they are as follows:
+There are five layers in the DeFi Stack.
+They are as follows:
 - The Settlement Layer
 - The Asset Layer
 - The Protocol Layer